 Recipients must be current graduate students or postdoctoral scholars at the time of the award submission.
-Individuals who are not a member of the Society of Toxicology and/or the Teratology Society are eligible, but those who are or who are in the process of becoming a member will be given preferential consideration.
+Individuals who are not a member of the SOT and/or the Teratology Society are eligible, but those who are or who are in the process of becoming a member will be given preferential consideration.

 Submission files should include 3 documents.
 (1) A cover letter with personal statement describing how the current project fits into their overall thesis, training, and career goals.
 (2) A copy of the abstract to be presented as part of the travel award.
 Preferential consideration will be given to scholars that have already submitted abstracts.
 (3) A letter of recommendation from the student’s primary academic advisor or mentor is highly encouraged.